 The hardest part of adapting anime or manga to a live-action medium is not determining what to leave out but what to tone down.
-The live-action Rurouni Kenshin understood how the camera is a magnifier, not just a lens, and how the wild excesses that work on paper can be reigned in greatly and still work as live action.
+The live-action Rurouni Kenshin understood how the camera magnifies everything in front if it, and how the wild excesses that work on paper can be reigned in greatly and still work as live action.
 Kamui Gaiden, the live-action adaptation of Sanpei Shirato's manga (released in English as Legend of Kamui), doesn't seem to understand this.
 It assumes that because other martial-arts stories, especially ninja-action ones, worked as wire-fu extravaganzas gassed up with CGI, so will this.
 Bad assumption, even if the parts of Shirato's story that don't need to be glitzed up still come through very nicely.

 A bad look for a good story

 The general storyline for Kamui Gaiden tracks closely enough to the Legend Of Kamui manga that I won't run back through it in detail.
 Ninja Kamui (Kenichi Matsuyama, the live-action L) leaves behind the clan that educated him into killing as a way of life; finds solace in an island village of fishermen where Sugaru, another apostate ninja, hides; the two overcome their tensions with each other to try and stop a far greater menace to all of them.